Description: Spring blooming perennial often used as an annual; colorful mixture of red, mahogany, yellow, and white flowers; deliciously fragrant

 USDA Zones: 7 through 10

-Historical Notes: This cheerful Wallflower strain is grown as an annual bedding flower in spring and early summer.
+Historical Notes: This cheerful wallflower strain is grown as an annual bedding flower in spring and early summer.
 Wallflowers, which have been cultivated since the 17th century, are divided into two genera, Cheiranthus and Erysimum, and there is much debate as to the differences between the two.
-Some authorities believe they are synonyms.
+Some authorities believe the two words are synonyms.
 The name Cheiranthus derives from the Latin for "hand flower," referring to this fragrant flower's use in nosegays and tussie mussies.

-While serving as president, Jefferson sent his daughter Martha a "bundle of Wall flowers," and he ordered wallflower seed from Philadelphia nurseryman Bernard McMahon in 1807.
-The wallflower also appears in the 1793 diary of Lady Jean Skipwith of Virginia, and Bernard McMahon includes it in his 1802/1803 seed catalog.
+While serving as president, Thomas Jefferson sent his daughter Martha a "bundle of Wallflowers,"1 and he ordered wallflower seed from Philadelphia nurseryman Bernard McMahon in 1807.2 The wallflower also appears in the 1793 diary of Lady Jean Skipwith of Virginia, and Bernard McMahon includes it in his 1802/1803 seed catalog.3